VektorTech/jones-store/README.md

 - Used Postgres trigger functions for updating cart total whenever a cart item is added or removed.

 - After recognizing a repeating pattern in how API routes were being written and wanting to improve the process, I decided to build a method routing class, `RouteHandler`, to arrange request handlers in a similar fashion to `express` routers.
 It allows all handlers to be composed with a custom error catcher and session middleware and also allows authentication and role-based access control.
-This reduced boilerplate code inside API routes and made writing async code much cleaner.
+This abstraction reduced boilerplate code inside API routes and made writing async code much cleaner.

 - The website UI diverted from the original Figma design in a few areas.